MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-cost-sales-rates-materials.md

 > [!NOTE]
 > Project Operations doesn't support all the pricing methods for products that Dynamics 365 Sales supports.
 Originally, only the **Currency amount** pricing method could be used for projects.
 However, as of Project Operations release UR 30, two additional pricing methods are supported.

+> [!NOTE]
+> Price defaulting for expenses, based on cost is valid on project estimates, actuals, quote lines, contract line details, budget lines and budget line details.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]